OBD-II trouble code

 Common causes

-- Faulty clutch-position, temperature, or pressure feedback in the front differential
+- Clutch-position, temperature or pressure feedback failing inside the front coupling

 Symptoms

-- Check engine light with an AWD/4WD or traction warning
+- Check engine light with an all-wheel-drive, four-wheel-drive or traction warning

 - Reduced or unpredictable torque delivery to the front wheels

-- Companion wheel-speed, AWD, or differential codes stored alongside U0436
+- Companion steering angle, wheel-speed or all-wheel-drive codes stored alongside

 Diagnostic steps